 The South SWP Hydropower is located solely in Los Angeles County.
 There are no residences or population centers within the proposed Project boundary.
 The vast majority of the South SWP Hydropower is located in remote areas along the Interstate 5 highway corridor, includes two areas with somewhat continuous sources of noise associated with South SWP Hydropower powerhouses, and has two areas with seasonal or intermittent sources of noise associated with recreation facilities.
 The two areas where somewhat continuous noise occurs are the Warne Powerplant and the Castaic Powerplant where noise sources include running of the units in the powerhouse and general maintenance activities.
 Noise from running the South SWP Hydropower powerhouses occurs at very low levels and mostly emanates from underground chambers in relatively remote areas.
-Also, periodic maintenance activities) is normally very short in duration.
+Also, periodic maintenance associated with the powerplants (e.g., maintenance traffic and general maintenance activities) is normally very short in duration.
 The noise levels are routine in the area and low in volume, and there are no residential or commercial properties or any other noise-sensitive receptors in the immediate vicinity of either South SWP Hydropower powerhouses.

 Seasonal or intermittent noise associated with recreation occurs in two areas: Quail Lake and Pyramid Lake.
 Noise associated with recreation facilities at Quail Lake includes vehicle parking and activities such as fishing and hiking (non-water/body contact only), and these noise levels are very local and minor.
 Noise associated with recreation facilities at Pyramid Lake includes seasonally higher noise levels related to PWCs and motorized boats.
 The recreation-related noise levels at these two areas are routine and expected by the public when visiting these recreation areas.
 In addition, maintenance of Lower Quail Canal facilities, as well as the Pyramid Dam facilities and recreation facilities, can also result in some noise.
-However, these maintenance activities, are usually intermittent and short in duration.
+However, these maintenance activities, including periodic vegetation management and road maintenance activities, are usually intermittent and short in duration.